js9gt/BIOS611-Project1/README.md

 ## Usage

 To run this project, you will need Docker and the ability to run Docker as your current user.
 Please begin by building the docker container based on rocker/verse and run the R studio server.

+ `docker build . -t project1-env`

+ `docker run -v $(pwd):/home/rstudio -p 8787:8787 -e PASSWORD=<MYPWD> -t project1-env>`

 Then, connect to the machine using port 8787 by going to localhost:8787.

-  > docker build . -t project1-env

-   > docker run -v $(pwd):/home/rstudio -p 8787:8787 -e PASSWORD=<MYPWD> -t project1-env

 Now, you should be able to access my files in my folder which contains all the files for this project.